vercel/swr/README.md

 `data` will be `undefined`.
 And when we get a response, it sets `data` and `error` based on the result of `fetch` and rerenders the component.

-Note that `fetch` can be any asynchronous function, so you can use your faviourite data-fetching library to handle that part.
+Note that `fetch` can be any asynchronous function, so you can use your favourite data-fetching library to handle that part.

 ## API